-Mains-powered vacuum cleaners typically contain electric motors ranging from 1400W to 2400W, but a bigger motor does not necessarily equal better cleaning performance.
+Mains-powered vacuum cleaners typically contain electric motors ranging from 1400W to 2400W - but our tests show that a bigger motor does not necessarily equal better cleaning.

 In the 1980s, James Dyson revolutionised the world of vacuums and vacuum cleaning by introducing cyclone technology.
 Since then, while this patented technology has evolved, and other manufacturers have developed competing bagless vacuums, there has not been a breakthrough of similar groundbreaking proportions.